School of Health Sciences

 Current Research

 My research interests focus on parental emergency department attendance for common childhood illnesses.
-My expertise lies in predictive work with parents of emergency department attenders and an equitable group using primary and/or urgent care services.
-Currently, my work surrounds parental decision making to predict parents seeking care at the Emergency Department.
+Currently, my work surrounds systematic reviews of parental decision making to seek care at the Emergency Department and have a particular interest in psychological constructs driving parental decision making.

-My methodological expertise includes survey design and administration, case-control studies, multivariate analysis (logistic regression), systematic review and also qualitative interview methods within mixed methods research.
+My methodological expertise focuses on systematic reviewing but I also have expertise in surveys, case-control studies, multivariate analysis (logistic regression), and qualitative interview methods within mixed methods research.

-I am a member of the Child, Maternal and Sexual Health Research Group (CMSHRG), Member of the Paediatric Research Society and RCN Emergency Care Association amongst others.
+I am a member of the Centre of Child and Young People's Health Research Group (CYPHR) and a Member of the Paediatric Research Society.

-I am a member of the International Advisory Board for the journal International Emergency Nursing and peer review for IEN and Archives of Disease in Childhood in particular.
+I am a member of the International Advisory Board for the journal International Emergency Nursing and peer review for BMJ Open, Emergency Medicine Journal and Archives of Disease in Childhood in particular.

-Please do not hesitate to contact me if you are interested in my research or in PhD supervision.
+Please do not hesitate to contact me if you are interested in PhD supervision or my systematic reviewing work.

 Past Research